Background pattern

 • diuretics (including potassium-sparing diuretics)

-• blood thinners (anticoagulants, antiplatelet agents).
+• medicines to thin the blood (anticoagulants, antiplatelet agents).

-• medications for gout (probencid, sulfinpyrazone)
+• medicines for gout (probenecid, sulfinpyrazone)

 • other NSAIDs or corticosteroids (such as celecoxib, ibuprofen, diclofenac sodium, or prednisolone).

-• mifepristone (a medication used for abortion).
+• mifepristone (a medicine used for abortion).

 • quinolone antibiotics (such as ciprofloxacin).